Practical, good-looking, decent to drive

-Interior remains infuriating, outshone by its Skoda sibling
+Interior is infuriating, outshone by its Skoda sibling

 What is it?

-Anyone else agree that the Mk8 Volkswagen Golf looks better in this estate form than it does as a hatchback?
-That certainly hasn’t been the case for previous generations – when VW extended the boot on both the Mk6 and Mk7 the results were frumpy, boxy and all kinds of wrong (with the Mk7 Golf R Estate being the exception), but this time around there’s a sloping roofline, a ‘shooting brake inspired’ rear window and LED lights as standard to sharpen things up.
+Indeed, we think the Mk8 Golf looks better in this estate form than it does as a hatchback.
+That certainly hasn’t been the case for previous generations: when Volkswagen has created Golf Estates before it’s just sort of grafted a bit of extra boxiness on the back of the hatch, but this time around there’s a sloping roofline, a ‘shooting brake inspired’ rear window and LED lights as standard to sharpen things up.
 It’s a very handsome thing, the Mk8 Estate.

-There is still a diesel option – a 2.0-litre TDI that comes with either 113bhp or 148bhp.
-Both of those can also be combined with a 6spd manual or 7spd auto ‘box, but neither is available with additional electricity.
+There is still a diesel option: a 2.0-litre TDI that comes with either 113bhp or 148bhp.
+Both of those can also be combined with a 6spd manual or 7spd DSG auto box, but neither is available with additional electricity.

 What's the verdict?

 If you’ve got your heart set on the VW, though, Style trim combined with the 1.5-litre four-cylinder petrol probably provides the best value for money and balance between a decent drive and comfort.
-That’ll get you a strong spec with prices starting at just under £27,000.
+That’ll get you a strong spec with prices starting at just over £29k.

-We’re still not sold on that interior though and would avoid the bigger wheels and sportier suspension setups to get the more relaxing road manners.
-Although if that’s your priority, just buy the Octavia instead…
+Make sure you have a good fiddle with the infotainment on your test drive though (you want to be sure you can live with it), and avoid the bigger wheels and sportier suspension set-ups to get the more relaxing road manners.
+Or maybe just buy the Octavia instead...